Google and Levi’s have unveiled the Levi’s Commuter Trucker Jacket, which goes on sale on Wednesday for $350.

-The connected apparel is the first commercial product that uses the touch-sensitive fabric developed as part of Google’s Project Jacquard.
-First announced at Google’s I/O conference last year, the denim jacket was originally set to lauch this Spring but has run into delays.
+Some two years in the making, the connected apparel is the first commercial product that uses the touch-sensitive fabric developed as part of Google’s Project Jacquard.
+First announced at Google’s I/O conference last year, the denim jacket was originally set to lauch this Spring but ran into delays.

 Essential reading: Moving away from the wrist – the best smart clothing

 The whole thing is powered by a small rechargeable battery that clips onto the inside of sleeve.
-The battery can keep going for two days, but the hope is that this will be extended by the time the product is ready for sale.
+It has a life of around two days on a single charge.

 “It was a long road but what’s really impressive, is the entire journey, we stayed true to our vision and what we wanted to achieve,” said Ivan Poupyrev, project lead for Project Jacquard at Google.

 “This jacket is going to be sold as a piece of apparel, that was always the vision from the very beginning.”

 At $350, the connected garment is a little pricey for the functionality it offers.
 But this project may be more about proving a concept than generating large sales.

 To find out more or pre-order in men’s and women’s sizes, head over to Levi’s.